jhampson-dbre/home-assistant-supervised-ansible/README.md

 Role Variables
 --------------

+Variables used from fact gathering

+- ansible_pkg_mgr: Used to validate that apt is available, since it is used by this role to install OS packages

-Variables in `defaults/main.yml` with default values show
+Variables in `defaults/main.yml` with default values shown

 The variables below are specify to the home_assistant_supervised role